-The top 21 fried chicken in Toronto by neighbourhood
+The top 25 fried chicken in Toronto by neighbourhood

-Fried chicken in Toronto does not adhere to a single regional style.
-This is a city where southern fried chicken is just one of many options, and finger lickin' Korean, Taiwanese, Filipino, and even unique hot sauce covered variations can be found on menus citywide.
+Fried chicken in Toronto doesn't adhere to a single regional style.
+This is a city where southern fried chicken is just one of many options, and finger lickin' Korean, Caribbean, Filipino, and even unique hot sauce covered variations can be found on menus citywide.

 Here are my picks for the top fried chicken joints in Toronto by neighbourhood.